 Progressive multifocal leukoencephalopathy

 Progressive multifocal leukoencephalopathy (PML) is a demyelinating disease which results from the reactivation of John Cunningham virus (JC virus) infecting oligodendrocytes in patients with compromised immune systems.
-It is considered the most common clinical manifestation of JC virus infection in the brain 7, and is seen in three clinical contexts:
+It is considered the most common clinical manifestation of John Cunningham virus (JC) virus infection in the brain 7, and is seen in three clinical contexts:

 - PML due to immunocompromised state

 - PML-s-IRIS: simultaneous development of IRIS and PML due to immune reconstitution

 Progressive multifocal leukoencephalopathy is strongly associated with immunosuppressed states, particularly AIDS, but also can occur in patients with bone marrow or solid organ transplants, leukaemia, solid organ malignancies, inflammatory diseases and isolated CD4 lymphocytopenia 4,17.
 The incidence in the non-HIV settings is thought to be increasing.
 Primary PML developing in an immunocompetent patient is very rare.